Graduate Department of Computer Science

 Doctoral students must complete four core courses (twelve hours), one course in each of the three areas (Software, Systems, and Theory) plus one additional core course from any of the three core areas.
 Equivalent courses taken at other institutions must be approved by the Portfolio Evaluation Committee (PEC).

-Students entering the program after earning a bachelor's degree in computer science or related area must take at least nine courses (twenty-seven hours) at the 5000 or 6000 level, as advised by the student's major professor and supervisory committee.
+Students entering the program after earning a bachelor's degree in computer science or related area must take at least nine courses (twenty-seven hours) at the 5000 or 6000 level, as advised by the student's advisor and supervisory committee.
 Four of these courses (twelve hours) must meet the PhD core course requirement.
 The four courses (twelve hours) must be taken at FSU and cannot be part of an MS degree program outside of the FSU Computer Science Department.
 A maximum of two courses (six hours) may come from outside of the Computer Science Department.
-Supervised teaching, supervised research, DIS, and courses with prefix CGS do not count towards this requirement that were not used in the attainment of a previous degree.
+Supervised teaching, supervised research, DIS, courses with prefix CGS, and CIS 5370 do not count towards this requirement that were not used in the attainment of a previous degree.

 The student's PhD committee can require the student to take more than the aforementioned number of courses.
 The student must receive a grade of “B–” or better on all graduate courses taken to satisfy the minimum course requirements of the degree.
 Once these minimum requirements are met, however, it is permissible to take any subsequent courses on an S/U basis.